suryatejpattem/social_engineering_simulator/README.md

 ```bash
 python tracker.py
 ```
-This will start the application at http://127.0.0.1:5000.
-You can open this URL in your browser to access the dashboard and track clicks.

 ### Use ngrok for External Access
-If you want to make your local Flask application publicly accessible (for example, to send phishing emails with links that need to be clicked externally), you can use ngrok.

 Expose your local Flask server to the internet by running the following command: